szinn/k8s-homelab/README.md

 A base file [setup/env.base](./setup/env.base.template) is used to define any configuration about the external devices on the network (e.g., NAS drives) and config/secrets that are common to all of the cluster configurations.

-Each cluster configuration (e.g. production or staging) has a file [setup/env.<cluster_type>](./setup/env.main.template) that is used to define any configuration that is specific to that cluster.
+Each cluster configuration (e.g. main or staging) has a file [setup/env.<cluster_type>](./setup/env.main.template) that is used to define any configuration that is specific to that cluster.
 For example, the IP addresses that should be reserved through MetalLB for services such as Traefik for MySQL.

 All values are defined as shell environment variables.